ipfs/ipfs-docs/docs/how-to/pin-files.md

 - The [IPFS Pinning Service API](https://ipfs.github.io/pinning-services-api-spec/) offers a specification that enables developers to integrate any pinning service that supports the spec, or create their own.
 Thanks to the OpenAPI spec format, both clients and servers can be [generated](https://github.com/ipfs/pinning-services-api-spec#code-generation) from the YAML spec file.

-- If you use go-ipfs 0.8+ from the command line, you have access to `ipfs pin remote` commands acting as a client for interacting with pinning service APIs.
+- If you use Kubo 0.8+ from the command line, you have access to `ipfs pin remote` commands acting as a client for interacting with pinning service APIs.
 Add your favorite pinning service(s), pin CIDs under human-readable names, get pin statuses, and more, straight from the CLI.
 [Learn how →](work-with-pinning-services.md)

 - [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) and its equivalent in-browser IPFS web interface, the [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui), both support remote pinning services, so you can pin to your favorite pinning service(s) straight from the UI.
 [Learn how →](work-with-pinning-services.md)